What is reflux?

 - Pain or discomfort when feeding, such as arching his back, refusing milk and crying

-- Frequently vomiting or spitting up milk (more than normal posseting, which is only about a teaspoon)
+- Frequently vomiting or spitting up milk (more than you normally see with posseting, which produces only about a teaspoon)

 - Coughing frequently, including at night, but with no sign of a cold